RobinSchmidt/RS-MET/Notes/GuidelinesForTheAPI.md

 - Maybe we should rename rosic to ramp (Rob's Audio and Music Processors)

-- In rapt (but maybe not in rosic) consistently use omega = 2*pi*freq/sampleRate  in filters instead of frequency and sampleRate which is a redundant and inefficient parametrization (typically requires more computations to eventually get the coeffs). in rosic, a freq-and-sampleRate parameterization can be kept as convenience feature, but rapt is supposed to be more low-level and performance oriented.
+- In rapt (but maybe not in rosic) consistently use omega = 2 pi freq/sampleRate  in filters instead of frequency and sampleRate which is a redundant and inefficient parametrization (typically requires more computations to eventually get the coeffs). in rosic, a freq-and-sampleRate parameterization can be kept as convenience feature, but rapt is supposed to be more low-level and performance oriented.

+- When there are different variations of a class or function, I usually put a _qualifier as suffix_ rather than  as a prefix.
+For example: `rsAmpToDb()` and `rsAmpToDbGated()` and _not_ `rsGatedAmpToDb()`.
+This may sometimes disimprove the flow of reading because in English, qualifying adjectives are usually placed before the noun to which they apply.
+However, in the context of source code, we want the different variations of a function or class to be easily _discovarable_ and for this, it really helps a lot to place the adjectives as suffix because in a _lexicographically_ ordered list, the different variations of one thing will then appear _clustered_ rather than randomly spread out.
+And such lists are common: For example, Doxygen renders its documentation with lexicographic order, Visual Studio's "Class View" orders the list lexicographically, etc.

 - Maybe split the member variables of filter implementations into a "state" and "coeffs" part to allow for easier optimization of memory usage on higher levels.
 That may make a big difference especially when many filters with equal settings are used.
-Maybe even hae a 3rd class: Params for the user parameters.
+Maybe even have a 3rd class: Params for the user parameters.
 Example:
   ```
   class rsBiquad